Dentro del libro

 Términos y frases comunes

-activities areas Asia Bangladesh basic become building called Centre child concern Congress conservation Constitution continue cultural Delhi economic effective election existing experience fact force forest Gandhi give given groups heritage human important increase India institutions interest issues land lead less limited living look major means ment minister movement Muslims nature nuclear Pakistan parents party past persons play political population possible practice Pradesh present primary problem programmes protection question reason refugees regional remain response result role rule social society South teachers tion traditional University village wildlife women
+activities areas Asia Bangladesh basic become building called Centre child concern Congress conservation Constitution continue cultural Delhi economic effective election existing experience fact force forest Gandhi give given groups human important increase India institutions interest issues land lead less limited living look major means ment minister nature nuclear Pakistan parents party past persons play political poor population possible practice Pradesh present primary problem programmes protection question reason refugees regional remain response result role rule social society South teachers tion traditional University village wildlife women